mwhitesi/pangamr/panseqgrid/README.rst

-PanseqTrees Module Repository
+PanseqGrid Module Repository
 ========================

-Project for building and displaying phylogenetic trees for loci output by Panseq
+Project for running Panseq with all combinations of defined parameters

 ---------------